GabeScott/standard-works-vault/General Conference/1988 April - You Make a Difference.md

 Impossible of calculation is the result for good when men and boys observe the Scout law: trustworthy, loyal, helpful, friendly, courteous, kind, obedient, cheerful, thrifty, brave, clean and reverent.

 The influence of your personal testimonies is ever so far-reaching.
-The Lord instructed: “The testimony which ye have borne is recorded in heaven for the angels to look upon; and they rejoice over you, and your sins are forgiven you” (D&C 62:3).
+The Lord instructed, “The testimony which ye have borne is recorded in heaven for the angels to look upon; and they rejoice over you, and your sins are forgiven you” ([[D&C 62.3|D&C 62:3]]).

-He also cautioned us: “With some I am not well pleased, for they will not open their mouths, but they hide the talent which I have given unto them, because of the fear of man” (D&C 60:2).
+He also cautioned us, “With some I am not well pleased, for they will not open their mouths, but they hide the talent which I have given unto them, because of the fear of man” ([[D&C 60.2|D&C 60:2]]).

-You never know when your turn will come to comply with the admonition of Peter to “be ready always to give an answer to every man that asketh you a reason of the hope that is in you” (1 Pet.
-3:15).
+You never know when your turn will come to comply with the admonition of Peter to “be ready always to give an answer to every man that asketh you a reason of the hope that is in you” ([[1 Peter 3.15|1 Pet.
+3:15]]).

 Some years ago I had the opportunity to address a business convention in Dallas, Texas, sometimes called “the city of churches.”
 After the convention, I took a sightseeing bus ride about the city’s suburbs.
 Our driver would comment, “On the left you see the Methodist church,” or “There on the right is the Catholic cathedral.”